-This report is structured as follows.
-Section 2 details the methodology followed in the production of this report.
-The role of the agricultural sector to the Kenyan economy is documented in section 3.
+This report is structured as follows: Section 2 details the methodology followed in the production of this report.
+The role of the agricultural sector to the Kenyan economy is documented in Section 3.
 Section 4 reviews the literature on various policy documents on climate change and agriculture.
 The section also analyzes the extent to which climate change is integrated in these policy documents.
-We then highlight the agricultural research environment, including the impediments to innovative agricultural development in section5.
+Section 5 highlights the agricultural research environment, including the impediments to innovative agricultural development.
 Section 6 explores existing technologies in the agricultural sector and how those are translated into practice and action.
 Finally, Section 7 concludes and draws implications.
 In essence, to effectively deal with the challenge of climate change, research evidence has to influence agricultural policies to come up with the appropriate adaptation strategies.
-Conversely, agricultural policies require mainstreaming of Climate Change in the implementation of programs within the sector.
-Furthermore to make real impact on the lives of smallholder farmers, the said national agricultural policies must influence practice on the ground.
+Conversely, agricultural policies require mainstreaming of climate change in the implementation of programmes within the sector.
+Furthermore, to make real impact on the lives of smallholder farmers, the said national agricultural policies must influence practice on the ground.

-2.0 Approach and Methodology
+2. Methodology

-The study was carried out in four phases: -
+This study was carried out in four phases:

-- (i) Phase I: Literature review
+- Phase I: Literature review

-- (ii) Phase II: Inception;
+- Phase II: Inception

-- (iii) Phase II: Data Collection and Synthesis
+- Phase II: Data collection and synthesis

-- (iv) Phase III: Feedback and Finalization.
+- Phase III: Feedback and finalization

-Under each phase several activities were undertaken and outputs generated as summarized in Appendix I.

-To understand the progress made thus far and the challenges experienced in tackling climate change in Kenya's agricultural sector, as a first step we undertook a review of existing literature on climate change in Kenya.
+Under each phase, several activities were undertaken and outputs generated.
+To understand the progress made thus far and the challenges experienced in tackling climate change in Kenya's agricultural sector, as a first step, a review of existing literature on climate change in Kenya was undertaken.
 The literature served the following purposes:

-- To identify the key actors working on agriculture and climate change in Kenya expound on their roles for the selection of key actors for interviews; - It provided information on the current policy initiatives on climate change as well as understand the policy context and the main drivers; and - Identify the key themes and narratives shaping the discourse on climate change and agriculture in Kenya.
+- It identified the key actors working on agriculture and climate change in Kenya and helped expound on their roles for the selection of key actors for interviews; - It provided information on the current policy initiatives on climate change as well as helped understand the policy context and the main drivers; and - Identified the key themes and narratives shaping the discourse on climate change and agriculture in Kenya.

-2.1 Inception phase
+2.1 Inception Phase

-An inception meeting was held with the representative of UNECA/ADB to discuss the assignment and responsibilities of the EfD-K/KIPPRA team.
+An inception meeting was held with the representative of United Nations Economic Commission for Africa/Africa Development Bank (UNECA/ADB) to discuss the assignment and responsibilities of the Environment for Development Initiative in Kenya/Kenya Institute for Public Policy Research and Analysis (EfD-K/KIPPRA) team.
 Discussions were also held on the survey tools and approaches to be used in implementing the study.
 The key actors and institutions in the climate change and agriculture realm were identified and agreed upon based on the literature review.

-2.2 Data collection and synthesis phase
+2.2 Data Collection and Synthesis Phase

 Qualitative/quantitative approaches were applied in collecting and collating data.
 A further literature review was also undertaken to synthesize information available from various policy documents and research.
-The technique used in each approach is summarized in Table I below:
+The technique used in each approach is summarized in Table 2.1: